 The cloud industry in focus

 The cloud industry will do well today to heed these recommendations.
 The cloud has been described as the “nexus of technology”.
 The industry’s importance to modern commerce casts a critical light on its role in our current environmental predicament.
 For example, recent studies associate the rise in global electricity consumption with the proliferation of data hubs and a raft of associated socioeconomic factors.
-However, compounding this problem is the considerable amount of e-waste in data centres, offices, and homes.
-The underutilisation of computing hardware, from idle servers in data centres to underutilised video game GPUs, has thrust us into a vicious cycle of excessive manufacturing and limited usage.
+However, compounding this problem is the considerable amount of e-waste in data centers, offices, and homes.
+The underutilisation of computing hardware, from idle servers in data centers to underutilised video game GPUs, has thrust us into a vicious cycle of excessive manufacturing and limited usage.

 The Natural Resources Defense Council (NRDC) published a paper in 2014 estimating data centre server utilisation to be between 12% and 18% on average.
-Despite improvements, server utilisation remains low across data centres.
+Despite improvements, server utilisation remains low across data centers.
 During non-peak hours, servers are inactive or underutilised, resulting in significant e-waste.
 A practical alternative approach to hardware management is providing avenues for spare computational capacity on a global scale.